peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 * <code>mode</code> - The method to use when detecting encodings other than UTF-8 in the byte stream.
-This usually involves checking whether the stream begins with a byte-order mark (BOM, U + FEFF) or a non-zero basic code point (U + 0001 to U + 007F) before reading the rest of the stream.
+This usually involves checking whether the stream begins with a byte-order mark (BOM, U+FEFF) or a non-zero basic code point (U+0001 to U+007F) before reading the rest of the stream.
 This value can be one of the following: <ul> <li>0: UTF-8 only.</li>
  <li>1: Detect UTF-16 using BOM or non-zero basic code point,
  otherwise UTF-8.</li> <li>2: Detect UTF-16/UTF-32 using BOM or